Could 'predator' Nisbet revive Hibs' season?

 "I think it's something to build on and we can't get too far ahead of ourselves," he told BBC Scotland.

 "It's only one win and we have a lot of big games to come.
-A big three games coming up with two in the league and one in the Scottish Cup [against Heats]."
+A big three games coming up with two in the league and one in the Scottish Cup (against Heats)."

 - Visit our Hibernian page for all the latest news, analysis and fan views